Is this really the end?

 The way I see it, first meetings ought to be light on obligation, such as over beverages or a walk in the park.

 In this case, he offered a Vespa ride through Christmas-lit Manhattan and it happened to be a glorious 65-degree winter night.
 I recognized him because he was holding two helmets as I walked out of the building.

 He visibly took back a step when he saw me.
-Later over a drink, he told me it was because he wondered if he’d been pranked.
+Later over a drink, he told me he’d reacted that way because for a second he wondered if he were being pranked.
 You walk out in jeans and barely wearing make-up, but you have this movie-star quality, and I think, what the fuck?!

 Men can be so good at compliments.